 It’s been more than 15 years since my last trip to this city.
 When I lived in Paris I visited Amsterdam more frequently, it was so easy to jump on that train and a few hours later you were straight in the heart of the city.

-The habitants of Amsterdam though start to complain about the mass tourism which probably has increased quite a bit this last decade.
-The city deteriorate, the infrastructure can’t handle the masses and they are looking at the same problems as Venice.
-People from Amsterdam or in general, the Dutch, are really great people, very down to earth, cool, interactive, but it says they are getting sick and tired of all the people rumbling in to the city to smoke pot and visit red light district?.
-Are they becoming unwelcoming like the habitants of Barcelona and Venice? suffering the same problems, or like any European city?
+The inhabitants of Amsterdam though start to complain about the mass tourism which probably has increased quite a bit this last decade.
+The city deteriorates, the infrastructure can’t handle the masses and they are looking at the same problems as Venice.
+People from Amsterdam or in general, the Dutch, are really great people, very down to earth, cool, interactive, but it says they are getting sick and tired of all the people rumbling into the city to smoke pot and visit red light district?.
+Are they becoming unwelcoming like the inhabitants of Barcelona and Venice? suffering the same problems or like any European city?
 Read the Guardians article here! from November 2017.

-Our landlord at the Airbnb, a very nice man with great taste of interior design, said the the city of Amsterdam will start to make more restrictions when it comes to rentals, just as Paris.
+Our landlord at Airbnb, a very nice man with great taste in interior design, said the city of Amsterdam will start to make more restrictions when it comes to rentals, just as in Paris.

 We stayed in the lovely neighbourhood De Pijp,

 formerly a working-class neighbourhood, today De Pijp is home to a multicultural community and one of the city’s most famous markets.
 Bohemian De Pijp’s narrow streets are lined with eateries, old-school pubs and cafes with side walk terraces.
 Gregarious stallholders at Albert Cuypmarkt sell Dutch specialities like herrings and waffles.
 In a former brewery, the multimedia Heineken Experience chronicles the history of beer making and offers tastings.
 Also in the area, Sarphatipark features English-style gardens with ponds and meadows.